 Figure 9.
-Left: track_Track_reconstruction efficiency as a function of the field intensity parameter ξ .
-Right: track_Track fake rate as a function of ξ .
+Left: Track reconstruction efficiency as a function of the field intensity parameter ξ .
+Right: Track fake rate as a function of ξ .
 The results from the exact matrix diagonalisation are shown as a line to help the comparison between the methods.
-The empty triangles show the results of a QGNN training limited to 100 BXs.
+The empty triangles show the results of a QGNN training limited to 100-90 BXs.
+See Figure 5 (rigth) for the number of positrons corresponding to each ξ .
 The results based on hybrid quantum-classical methods rely on classical simulations of quantum devices.

-aligned with the CKF algorithm and achieve a higher efficiency by 1-2% for large values of ξ at the cost of an increase in the fake rate of approximately a factor of two.
-The rate of purely combinatorial tracks, i.e. tracks reconstructed from four hits belonging to four distinct truth particlespositrons, accounts for about 50% of the total fake rate, independently of the reconstruction algorithm considered.
-The results for VQE are in excellent agreement, within the statistical uncertainties, with those from the matrix diagonalisation.
+The performance of CKF-based tracking is used as a state-of-the-art benchmark.
+The 220 excellent performance of the classical method deteriorates with ξ , because of the increasing 221 hit density.
+The results using the exact matrix diagonalisation to solve the QUBO are well 222 aligned with the CKF algorithm and achieve a higher efficiency by 1-2% for large values of 223 ξ at the cost of an increase in the fake rate of approximately a factor of two.
+The rate of 224 purely combinatorial tracks, i.e. tracks reconstructed from four hits belonging to four distinct 225 positrons, accounts for about 50% of the total fake rate, independently of the reconstruction 226 algorithm considered.
+The results for VQE are in excellent agreement, within the statistical 227 uncertainties, with those from the matrix diagonalisation.
+228

-The results for the QGNN-based tracking are shown up to $\xi = 4$, above which simulating the 224 quantum circuits becomes computationally prohibitive with the currently available resources.
-225 The reconstruction efficiency is found to be compatible with the other methods, with a 226 substantially higher fake rate.
-Further work aimed at optimising the selection on of the EdgeNet 227 predictions could mitigate this effect.
-The QGNN results were validated by implementing a 228 classical GNN [22, 23] with the same architecture, but with 128 node hidden features, finding 229 excellent agreement.
+The results for the QGNN-based tracking are shown up to $\xi = 4$, above which simulating the 229 quantum circuits becomes computationally prohibitive with the currently available resources.
+230 The reconstruction efficiency is found to be compatible with the other methods, with a 231 substantially higher fake rate.
+Further work aimed at optimising the selection of the EdgeNet 232 predictions could mitigate this effect.
+The QGNN results were validated by implementing a 233 classical GNN [22, 23] with the same architecture, but with 128 node hidden features, finding 234 excellent agreement.
 For $\xi = 3$, two values of QGNN efficiency are shown.
-The empty triangle 230 is the result of a training based on 100 BXs, i.e. the same number of BX used to evaluate the 231 performance of the CKF and QUBO-based methods, using 90% of the data for the training of 232 the model and 10% for the inference.
-Because of the modest particle multiplicity expected at 233 $\xi = 3$, the number of true tracks used in the QGNN training is too small to obtain an optimal 234 result.
-The full triangles shows the efficiency obtained with the QGNN training based on data 235 generated with $\xi = 4$, which corresponds to a substantially larger set of true tracks, restoring a 236 higher efficiency.
-237 Figure-238 The dependency of the track reconstruction efficiency on the GNN-based approaches was 239 further studied in e^- -laser collisions with $\xi = 3$, comparing the results obtained with the QGNN and with a classical GNN for different numbers of true tracks used in the training.
-The findings and with a classical GNN for different numbers of true tracks used in the training.
-The findings are presented in Figure 10.
-The efficiency results for the largest track multiplicity of both GNNs are obtained performing the training on events with a larger value of $\xi = 5$ for the classical of BXs considered at $\xi = 3$.
-While it is not expected for the QGNN and the classical GNN to show compatible trends when considering additional data for a fixed value of ξ and using models
+The empty triangle 235 is the result of a training based on 100 BXs, i.e. the same number of BX used to evaluate the 236 performance of the CKF and QUBO-based methods, using 90% of the data for the training of 237 the model and 10% for the inference.
+Because of the modest particle multiplicity expected at 238 $\xi = 3$, the number of true tracks used in the QGNN training is too small to obtain an optimal 239 result.
+The full triangles shows the efficiency obtained with the QGNN training based on data generated with $\xi = 4$, which corresponds to a substantially larger set of true tracks, restoring a higher efficiency.